BlackWolfsDen/ALE-Grumboz-Guild-Warz/README.md

-to change settings as the Admin: it is basicly the same as a Guildmaster to change amount of farms per location just type "set farm_L 2" `farm_L` is mount limit. now you may have 2 farms per location. use "help set" to list available settings you may change with a basic description and example use "help farm_L" to get specific help with changing something rather than a full screen from "help set". the GM_minimum setting is the minimum level a gm must be to acces gm commands.
+to change settings as the Admin: it is basicly the same as a Guildmaster to change amount of farms per location just type "set farm_L 2" `farm_L` is amount limit. now you may have 2 farms per location. use "help set" to list available settings you may change with a basic description and example use "help farm_L" to get specific help with changing something rather than a full screen from "help set". the GM_minimum setting is the minimum level a gm must be to acces gm commands.